 Then out came breaths that were slow and heavy.
 The struggle Davis was exerting began to lessen at a steady pace until there was no more tension.
 Viola was able to relax a little.
 She was glad to know a technique from a Path she was terrible at was working in this crucial moment.

 On the contrary…

-I know what you’re trying to do, and it’s not working, Davis told Viola in his thoughts after seeing the sorrow in her eyes, which showed how hard she was trying to stop him from committing attempted murder.
+I know what you’re trying to do, and it’s not working, Davis told Viola in his thoughts after a short moment of trading stares.
+The sorrow in her eyes showed how hard she was trying to stop him from committing attempted murder.
 But fine, I’ll let you win.
 I’ll do it for you.

 Davis took a deep breath and tried to speak as calmly as possible.
 “You can let me go, Viola.
 I’m alright now.”